huuthangntk/claude-vision-mcp-server/README.md

 ### Example 2: Architecture Planning

 ```
-Use the think tool to evaluate:
+Use the claude_think tool to evaluate:

 "What's the best way to structure a multi-tenant SaaS application?"